-Ensifentrine has been observed to be well tolerated in our clinical studies performed to date when administered alone and as an add-on therapy to commonly used bronchodilators at dose levels ranging from 0.4 mg to 24 mg.
+Ensifentrine has been observed to be well tolerated in our clinical studies performed to date when administered alone, and as an add-on therapy to commonly used bronchodilators at dose levels ranging from 0.4 mg to 24 mg.
 Dose-limiting toxicities have not been observed.
-To date across all studies and populations, 10 subjects with serious adverse events, or SAEs, have been reported.
-Of these events, eight were assessed as not related to ensifentrine and two were assessed as possibly related, although relevant mitigating factors were subsequently considered.
-In our completed clinical trials, we did not observe any gastrointestinal adverse events or cardiovascular effects, other than a small increase in heart rate at the highest doses tested.
+To date across all studies and populations, 13 subjects have reported 16 serious adverse events, or SAEs.
+Of these events, only two were assessed as possibly related to ensifentrine, although relevant mitigating factors were subsequently considered.
+In our completed clinical trials adverse events were rare, with nature and incidence similar to placebo.
+In ECGs assessed in over 800 patients with COPD, and 24-hour Holter monitoring in over 400 patients, no meaningful effects were observed compared to placebo, except for a small, transient and not clinically meaningful increase in peak heart rate of approximately 3 beats per minute with the 6 mg dose of ensifentrine.
 Ensifentrine had no observed effect on cardiac function as measured by electrocardiograms, including QT intervals, a measure of time between certain waves in the heart's electrical cycle and measure of a potential cardiovascular adverse event.
 In addition, we did not observe an increase in incidence of any adverse event compared to commonly used bronchodilators when ensifentrine was used alone.
-In our studies, the most common adverse events have been mild to moderate, and included headache, dizziness, cough, heart palpitation, nausea, dry mouth, parenthesis (tingling), nasopharyngitis (throat irritation) and rash, which occurred with comparable frequency to placebo.
+In our studies, the most common adverse events have been mild to moderate, and included headache, dizziness, cough, nasopharyngitis (throat irritation) and rash, which occurred with comparable frequency to placebo.

-In the second quarter of 2019 we plan to initiate a dose ranging Phase 2b study with ensifentrine in COPD patients to further support dose selection for our planned Phase 3 clinical trial.
-This study will evaluate multiple doses of ensifentrine added on to tiotropium.
-We expect to report data from this study at the end of 2019.
-We intend to use the data from all our completed studies, including the data from this additional Phase 2b study to be conducted in 2019, to inform our future studies, including the design of our planned Phase 3 program for the maintenance treatment of COPD.
+An End of Phase 2 Meeting with the FDA is planned to take place during the first half of 2020, to discuss our planned Phase 3 clinical trial design and program.
+We intend to use the data from all our completed studies, including data from our most recently completed Phase 2b trial to inform our future studies, including the design of our planned Phase 3 program for the maintenance treatment of COPD with nebulized ensifentrine.

-Additional studies have been completed in healthy volunteers, and in patients with asthma and with cystic fibrosis.
+Additional studies with ensifentrine have been completed in healthy volunteers, and in patients with asthma and with cystic fibrosis.

 We conducted a single-dose pharmacokinetic, or PK, trial in 12 healthy volunteers in the United States.
 A PK trial involves the study of the process of bodily absorption, distribution, metabolism and excretion of a drug.
 With any inhaled or nebulized medication, a portion of the substance is deposited in the mouth and then swallowed by the patient.
 The results showed that in the study subjects only 10.4 percent of the inhaled dose of ensifentrine entered the bloodstream via the gastrointestinal tract.
-The low oral bioavailability of nebulized ensifentrine, as shown in this study, is consistent with optimal inhaled delivery of medications for the treatment of COPD and asthma.
+The low oral bioavailability of nebulized ensifentrine, as was shown in this study, is consistent with optimal inhaled delivery of medications for the treatment of COPD and asthma.
 Therefore the results from this study support our approach of developing inhalation formulations for the administration of ensifentrine.